oliviermalea/cheat-sheets/software-architecture/software-architecture-document.md

 ## References

 This section should provide a list of all references used throughout the software architecture document.
-This includes both internal and external references, such as technical specifications, reports, and research papers.
+This includes both internal and external references, such as technical specifications, reports, and research papers